Our Team

 COMPENSATION AND BENEFITS This position is permanent and full-time with a salary range of $55,000 – $65,000.
 Benefits include 20 days paid vacation leave; 10 days paid sick leave; 11 paid holidays; and 3 paid personal days; participation in a 401(k), life insurance; medical/health (including visual and dental); transit, and dependent care FSA; and pension plan.

-To apply, please submit a resume and cover letter here.
+To apply, please submit a resume here.

 Please note that due to the large number of applicants, we can only reach out to those whose skills and experience align most closely with our current job openings.
 Thank you for your interest in employment opportunities at PS1.
 PS1 is an equal opportunity employer and considers all candidates for employment regardless of race, color, sex, age, national origin, creed, disability, marital status, sexual orientation, or political affiliation.